SaurabhSuryawanshi/K-means-clustering/README.md

 Overview:

-This project explores the implementation of K-Means clustering on the Online Retail Store dataset, aiming to segment customers based on purchasing behavior.
+This project explores the implementation of K-Means clustering.
-Customer segmentation allows businesses to understand groups of customers and tailor strategies for enhanced customer satisfaction and increased revenue.

 Features:-
 - Data Preprocessing:- Handling missing values.